 Like the year before, tobacco sponsored Porsche factory team entered three 956 for the 1983 Le Mans 24H.
 In addition to the factory cars, private ones were entered with the total of eleven 956.

 The factory team car #2 of Jochen Mass/Stefan Bellof had to retire the race because of an engine problem.
-The #3 car faced a nail-biting situation: on Sunday afternoon Al Holbert accidentally pulled the wrong lever and lost the door.
-This caused the disruption of the air flow to one of the radiators and caused the temperature in a cylinder bank to rise to an unhealthy level.
-After a battle with 25 changes at the top in 24 hours, Al Holbert/Hurley Haywood/Vern Schuppan still manage to take the victory.
+The #3 car faced a nail-biting situation on Sunday afternoon.
+Leader Vern Schuppan lost a door at Mulsanne straight.
+A year before Al Holbert had accidentally pulled the wrong lever and lost the door, but now the aerodynamic forces ripped it away at top speed.
+A replacement door installed at the pits didn't fit correctly and caused disruption of the air flow to one of the radiators which caused the temperature to rise to an unhealthy level.
+After a battle with 25 changes at the top in 24 hours, Al Holbert/Hurley Haywood/Vern Schuppan still managed to take the victory.
 It was a close call as the engine was damaged and seized on the final lap.
 It did come to life for the short distance and Holbert managed to salvage the close victory in a heavily smoking car in front of chasing Bell.
 The engineers all agreed, the winning 956 would not have survived another lap.
 The #1 956 driven by Jacky Ickx/Derek Bell scored second.
-First eight places were captured by 956s and one more in position 10.
+First eight places were captured by 956s and one more 956 took 10th place.
 The PCNA's poster later said "Nobody's perfect".

-An interesting fact in the history of the 956 is that in 1983 the Porsche-developed TAG-Turbo F1 engine is tested inside the 956 before it is tested in the McLaren F1 car.
-By the end of the season, Porsche again wins the World Endurance Championship, Jacky Ickx secures his second consecutive world championship title.
+An interesting fact in the history of the 956 is that in 1983 the Porsche-developed TAG-Turbo F1 engine was tested inside the 956 before it was tested in the McLaren F1 car.
+By the end of the season, Porsche again won the World Endurance Championship, Jacky Ickx secured his second consecutive world championship title.
 To name some of the 1983 race victories in addition to Le Mans: Suzuka 500 km, Monza 1000 km, Silverstone 1000 km, Nürburgring 1000 km, Fuji 500 km, Norisring 200 miles, Fuji 1000 km, Suzuka 1000 km, Spa 1000 km, Brands Hatch 1000 km, Fuji 1000 km, Mugello 1000 km, Kyalami 1000 km...

 Although the 956 got a new fully synchromesh 5-speed manual gearbox, the semi-automatic gearbox was also on the drawing board.
 As early as 1964, Porsche had worked on a power shift dual clutch gearbox.
 In 1968 followed experiments with an automatic four-speed gearbox following the dual-clutch principle.
 Starting in 1979, various versions of dual-clutch gearboxes were designed.
 On this basis, the Porsche Doppelkupplungsgetriebe (PDK) was created in 1981.
 Developed for various purposes, it was tested between 1981 and 1986 in Porsche production cars (incl.
 944 Turbo) in parallel to the Group C Porsche 956 racing sports car (as a semi and fully automatic version).
 Gear shifting without interruption in propulsive power proved particularly interesting for the turbocharged engines, as the turbo boost would not drop during the gear change.
 The 956-003 was the first race car to feature PDK for a test run in 1983.

 In 1983 FIA had announced a new rule for the coming 1984 season - maximum allowed average fuel consumption of 51 L/100 km instead of earlier 60 L/100 km.
 As a result Porsche created the 956 B with Bosch electronic fuel injection.
-FISA (FIA) decided to discard the new rule in March 1984, three months before the race.
+Then, in March 1984, three months before the Le Mans race, the new fuel consumption rule was discarded.
 This was an insult to Porsche - a lot of work was done over the year for nothing.
 In protest against the short-notice rule change concerning fuel consumption and weight, the factory team boycoted the race.
-Fourteen 956s were entered by private racing teams and the result list was almost like the year before - first seven places went to 956.
+Fourteen (!)
+956s were entered by private racing teams and the result list was almost like the year before - first seven places went to 956.
 The race was won by New-Man sponsored Joest Racing 956 #7 driven by Henri Pescarolo/Klaus Ludwig.
 Both men had won the race already before (now Pescarolo's fourth victory and Ludwig's second).
 For the 1984 season Porsche had also created a version of the 956 for the American market, called the 962.
 The IMSA rules demanded a safer cockpit for the driver and didn't allow more than one turbo.
 Two private 962s were entered for Le Mans, one belonging to the Swap Shop sponsored team and the other to Skoal Bandit team.
-Unfortunately the Swap Shop car with the single K36 turbocharger had to retire because of the ignition system failure and the other 962-chassis car because of the accident.
-Luckily both teams had 956s, too, that would finish on podium.
+Unfortunately the Swap Shop car with the single K36 turbocharger had to retire because of the ignition system failure and the other 962-chassis car because of an accident.
+Luckily both racing teams had 956s, too, that would finish on podium.

 In addition to the Le Mans victory, the 1984 season brought again many victories to 956: Suzuka 500 km, Monza 1000 km, Silverstone 1000 km, Fuji 500 km, Norisring 200 miles, Nürburgring 1000 km, Brands Hatch 1000 km, Mosport 1000 km, Suzuka 1000 km, Spa 1000 km, Imola 1000 km, Fuji 1000 km, Fuji 500 mile, Sandown 1000 km...

-Despite the factory team participating with the 962 C cars, the 1985 Le Mans 24H was won again by the same team, same car and even one of the drivers as last year - the #7 956 (chassis 956-117) of New-Man sponsored Joest Racing.
+Le Mans 1985: despite the factory team participating with the 962 C cars, the race was won again by the same team, same car and even one of the drivers as last year - the #7 956 (chassis 956-117) of New-Man sponsored Joest Racing.
 For 1985 Klaus Ludwig was accompanied by John Winter (Louis Krages) and Paolo Barilla.
 It was Klaus Ludwig's third Le Mans victory (all achieved with Porsches).
 The second place was taken by Richard Lloyd team 956.
-This is 10th overall victory for Porsche and it now overtakes Ferrari (nine outright wins).
+This was 10th overall victory for Porsche and it now overtook Ferrari (nine outright wins).

 Although the factory team is not using the 956 anymore in 1985, in the private hands it manages to score Fuji 1000 km and Norisring 200 miles race victories in addition to the Le Mans.

-For the 1986 Le Mans 24 hour race the Joest Racing 956-117 is for the third time entered under the "lucky" number 7 and with the same drivers as the year before.
-The qualification time of #7 is an excellent third result after two factory entered 962s.
-Unfortunately the engine of the #7 car doesn't last.
-The race sees the first and second places go to 962s and the third place to Joest Racing 956 #8 driven by George Follmer/John Morton/Kenper Miller.
+For the 1986 Le Mans 24 hour race the Joest Racing 956-117 was for the third time entered under the "lucky" number 7 and with the same drivers as the year before.
+The qualification time of #7 was an excellent third result after two factory entered 962s.
+Unfortunately the engine of the #7 car didn't last.
+The race saw the first and second places go to 962s and the third place to Joest Racing 956 #8 driven by George Follmer/John Morton/Kenper Miller.